Red Fort: History

+Mughal

-Emperor Shah Jahan commissioned the construction of the Red Fort on 12 May 1639, following his decision to shift his capital from Agra to Delhi.
+Emperor Shah Jahan commissioned the construction of the Red Fort on 12 May 1638, following his decision to shift his capital from Agra to Delhi.
 The design of the Red Fort is attributed to the architect Ustad Ahmad Lahori, renowned for his work on the Taj Mahal.
 It straddles the Yamuna River, which once fed the moats surrounding most of the walls.
 Construction began in the sacred Islamic month of Muharram, on 13 May 1638.
 Supervised by Shah Jahan, it was completed on 6 April 1648.
 The fort was originally adorned in red and white.
 Unlike other Mughal forts, the Red Fort's boundary walls are asymmetrical to contain and subsume the older Salimgarh Fort.
 The fortress-palace served as the centrepiece of Shahjahanabad, the city now known as Old Delhi.
 Shah Jahan's successor, Emperor Aurangzeb, enhanced the Red Fort by adding the Moti Masjid (Pearl Mosque) to the emperor's private quarters.
 He also constructed barbicans in front of the two main gates to create a more circuitous approach to the palace.